thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/opcua-connector/opcua-identity-username-config.md

-Using this option you can provide the username and password for connection to OPC-UA server.
+Using this option, you can provide the username and password to connect to the OPC-UA server.

 | **Parameter** | **Default value**  | **Description**                              |
 |:--------------|:-------------------|----------------------------------------------|